sensiren/jekyll-now/_posts/2017-10-17-toy-review-vesper-crave.md

 I purchased my <em>Vesper</em> in the rose gold colourway and it's beautiful; it honestly looks like a sleek modern accessory and I love the (comfortable) weight of it around my neck.
 After wearing it for several months, I've found only people familiar with the product clock it for what it is (which is usually a great conversation/flirtation initiator) and I get compliments about it all the time.
 I often wear it on first dates as a way to bring a feeling of sexy playfulness.

-This toy uses a USB charger that screws into the top on the pendant (after unscrewing the 'necklace' tip)  and I found it charges quickly and is very travel friendly.
+This toy uses a USB charger that screws into the top on the pendant (after unscrewing the 'necklace' tip)  and I found it charges quickly and is very travel friendly.<br><br>

 <img class="aligncenter size-custom wp-image-2115" title="" src="https://sensiren.files.wordpress.com/2017/10/22561158_10214614230818523_429283514_o.jpg" alt="22561158_10214614230818523_429283514_o" width="600" height="200" />